Escape to Tohoku's friendly hub

 With vibrant Sendai at its core, Miyagi makes the ideal base for exploring the remote corners of Tohoku.

 After dark, head to the lively Kokubuncho area, affectionately seen as the little brother to Tokyo’s Kabukicho red-light district.
-In early August, Sendai becomes a riot of color during the Tanabata Matsuri when streets are decorated with thousands of giant handmade paper streamers.
-It’s a beautiful sight, though you’ll have to jostle with the two million or so spectators for a good view.
+In early August, Sendai becomes a major attraction thanks to the Tanabata Matsuri, when the streets are crowded with thousands of giant handmade paper streamers.
+It’s a beautiful sight, though you’ll have to jostle with the two million or so spectators for the best views.

 Matsushima is a collection of around 260 islands scattered through the bay.
 Shaped by wind and waves into gnarled formations, the islands are known as one of Japan’s most stunning views.
 You can catch a cruise around the bay or take photos from one of the lookout points in the temples along the coast.